Carbon Emissions From Energy flat In 2019: IEA - UrduPoint

 The IEA said that emissions from coal -- the most polluting fossil fuel -- fell nearly 200 million tonnes, around 1.3 percent from 2018 levels.
 This was largely offset by increases in emissions from oil and natural gas, however.

-Overall developed nations saw their emissions fall 370 million tonnes (3.2 percent annually), while emissions from non-advanced economies grew close to 400 million tonnes in 2019.
+Overall, developed nations saw their emissions fall 370 million tonnes (3.2 percent annually), while emissions from non-advanced economies grew by close to 400 million tonnes in 2019.

 Nearly 80 percent of that increase came from Asia, despite slowing growth in major emitters China and India.

-"We now need to work hard to make sure that 2019 is remembered as a definitive peak in global emissions, not just another pause in growth," said IEA Executive Director.
+"We now need to work hard to make sure that 2019 is remembered as a definitive peak in global emissions, not just another pause in growth," said IEA Executive Director Fatih Birol.

 The landmark 2015 accord also enjoins governments to aim for a lower temperature cap of 1.5C.

-The United Nations says that global emissions must fall by 7.6 percent annually through 2030 to keep 1.5C in play.
+The United Nations says that global emissions must fall by more than 7.6 percent annually through 2030 to keep 1.5C in play.